IBM/POBS/README.md

 # POBS: Preference, Opinion, and Belief Survey

-This repository contains the POBS dataset and model responses to the dataset:
+This repository contains the POBS dataset and model responses to the dataset.
-**"Think Again!
+The dataset was published in the paper published in ACL 2025 titled:  **"Think Again!
 The Effect of Test-Time Compute on Preferences, Opinions, and Beliefs of Large Language Models"**
-(Published in ACL 2025 - Industry Track*).

-## 📦 Contents
+## 🔬 Purpose

-- **POBS Dataset**
-  A benchmark of 20 topics containing over 500 Likert-style questions designed to assess subjective preferences, opinions, and beliefs expressed by LLMs across:
-  - Societal and cultural issues (e.g., LGBTQ+ rights, Free Speech, Immigration)
-  - Ethical dilemmas (e.g., AI risk, adoption, surrogacy)
-  - Personal preferences (e.g., profession, geography, sports)

-- **Model Responses**
-  Collected responses from **10 prominent LLMs**, both open- and closed-source, evaluated using three prompting methods:
-  - **Direct prompting**
-  - **Chain-of-Thought reasoning**
+The dataset is designed to support the evaluation of LLMs in terms of:

-  - **Self-reflection and reconsideration**
+- **Bias and subjectivity** across controversial and personal topics

-- **Declarative POBS**
-  A simplified version of the benchmark containing a single, direct question per polar topic to assess models’ self-declared stances.
-  It serves to compare the model's declarative stance with its actual stance inferred from POBs.
+- **Reliability**: Consistency across repeated prompts
+- **Neutrality**: Tendency to avoid extreme stances
+- **Consistency**: Topical agreement across related questions
+- **Impact of test-time compute**: Assessing whether reasoning and self-reflection reduce bias

 ## 📁 File Structure